OhGr: History

 The band was officially formed in 2000, although the material for the first album, Welt dates back to the mid-nineties, having been held up due to legal trouble with American Recordings.
 W.E.L.T. was actually originally the title of the group (an acronym of "When Everyone Learns Truth"), until it was discovered that in the interval it had been taken by a Californian punk band.
 Al Jourgensen was also originally involved (who had the then band's name tattooed in anticipation of the project), and only one track he collaborated on has been leaked to the public, titled "Noreen".
 The music of that song later became industrial metal group Ministry's "The Fall", on their 1996 album Filth Pig.

-ohGr's third album titled Devils in my Details was released on October 17, 2008 in Germany, October 20 in the United Kingdom, and October 21 in the United States. ohGr toured in support of the album release during the autumn of 2008.
+ohGr's third album titled Devils in my Details was released on October 17, 2008 in Germany, on October 20 in the United Kingdom, and on October 21 in the United States. ohGr toured in support of the album release during the autumn of 2008.
 At Comic-Con 2008, Ogre announced that Bill Moseley will be contributing to the new ohGr album, as a result of them becoming friends through Repo!
 The Genetic Opera.

 It was tentatively revealed in a chat with the band that an album of B-sides from Devils in my Details (entitled "D-Sides") and an album of unreleased material from the 1990s (entitled "Dfault") was due to be released.
 In October 2009 a link to www.wdihtf.com appeared on Skinny Puppy's website.
 When users sign up to the mailing list they receive a link to the song COLLIDOSKOPE which starts with many different voices saying "Welcome to Collidoskope".

 As of May 10, 2011, ohGr has released a new studio album, unDeveloped.
 The album was a collaboration with Mark Walk, with whom the previous album was created.
 Also on the album was the audio from the 911 call reporting Michael Jackson's death (Track titled crash).

 In 2017, ohGr announced a PledgeMusic campaign to raise funds for their new album Tricks.
 The album was originally scheduled for release on October 31, 2017, but was delayed due to mastering errors.
 The band submitted their final mix to PledgeMusic in Spring 2018, but received no word from the company regarding payment.
 Without the money promised by PledgeMusic, the band released the album digitally and went on tour without any physical media to sell.
 Walk went to the media following reports of similar situations happening to other bands who were using PledgeMusic.
 According to Walk, the band had received only $40,000 of the $140,000 they had raised during the campaign and were unable to pay for the manufacturing of the products they promised fans.